 This homemade silly putty recipe uses only two ingredients that you probably already have at home!
 With corn starch and dish soap, you can make a fun easy silly putty that’s great for sensory play and stress relief.

 Back before the days of Pinterest, my mom had a big book of science experiments that I would pore over trying to decide which ones looked the most fun and exciting.
-In addition to doing experiments from the book, I would often come up with my own, trying to find the right combination of ingredients.
+In addition to doing experiments from the book I would often come up with my own, trying to find the right combination of ingredients.

-My poor mother must have thought I was in some major digestive distress and I locked myself in the bathroom for an hour waiting for it to dry and harden, claiming I just wasn’t done going to the bathroom yet.
+My poor mother must have thought I was in some major digestive distress when I locked myself in the bathroom for an hour waiting for it to dry and harden, claiming I just wasn’t done going to the bathroom yet.

 It’s been a lot of fun seeing my son gain that same excitement for science, which will hopefully give him the same confidence to experiment in the kitchen as it did for me.

-So I jumped onto my Kid Crafts and Activities Pinterest board, and looked for a fun recipe type craft that would give us some interacting time, then keep him busy playing while I worked.
+So I jumped onto my Kid Crafts and Activities Pinterest board, and looked for a fun recipe type craft.
+I wanted an activity that would give us some interacting time, then keep him busy playing while I worked.

 It was delightful watching him intently measure and stir, then seeing his eyes light up as he kneaded the ingredients by hand and felt their texture change between his little fingers.